morrislaptop/looped/docs/artisan.md

         // ...
     }

 You may also manually register commands by adding its class name to the `$commands` property of your `app/Console/Kernel.php` file.
-When Artisan boots, all the commands listed in this property will be resolved by the [service container](/docs/{{version}}/container) and registered with Artisan:
+When Artisan boots, all the commands listed in this property will be resolved by the [service container](/container) and registered with Artisan:

     protected $commands = [
         Commands\SendEmails::class
     ];

-<a name="programmatically-executing-commands"></a>
 ## Programmatically Executing Commands

 Sometimes you may wish to execute an Artisan command outside of the CLI.
 For example, you may wish to fire an Artisan command from a route or controller.
 You may use the `call` method on the `Artisan` facade to accomplish this.
 The `call` method accepts either the command's name or class as the first argument, and an array of command parameters as the second argument.
 The exit code will be returned: